 - 2 | 1 x 3 @ 6″ (rails)

 Route a 1/4″ groove along the center of the rails and stiles.
-Cut the grooves about 2″ from the top of the stile to 2″ from the bottom of the stile.
+Cut a stopped groove about 2″ from the top of the stile to 2″ from the bottom of the stile.
 This prevents any unsightly gaps in the top or bottom of the cabinet door once it’s assembled.
+For more information on how to cut a stopped groove safely, see this great video from Rockler.

 Cut a 1/4″ groove along the full length of the rails.

 Insert panel into the stiles and bottom rail.
 Adjust until the stiles and rail are flush.
-Clamp in place and attach with 1 1/4″ pocket hole screws.
+Clamp in place and attach with wood glue and 1 1/4″ pocket hole screws.

 Repeat for the other side of the door.
-Clamp the rail in place and attach with 1 1/4″ pocket hole screws.
+Clamp the rail in place and attach with wood glue 1 1/4″ pocket hole screws.

 This is the back of your door: